This topic provides effective and reliable solutions to software vulnerabilities.

 - Validate the vulnerability fixes on the server.
 Make sure that the vulnerabilities are fixed and that no exception occurs on the server.

 - Generate a vulnerability fix report based on the entire vulnerability fix process and archive the relevant documents.

-- Create a vulnerability fix plan
+- Develop a vulnerability fix plan

-- Back up your business system
+- Back up the business system

 Back up the entire business system, including the operating system, applications, and data.
 Then, check whether the backup data can be used to restore the system.
 If your system encounters an error or data loss, the system backup is used to restore the system.
 This ensures business stability.
 We recommend that you allow Security Center to automatically create snapshots to quickly back up your business system before you fix vulnerabilities.Note Security Center automatically creates a system snapshot of your server only if the vulnerability to be fixed is a Linux software vulnerability or a Windows system vulnerability.